revolt3d/politics/content/news/11272022-climate-change-what-climate-change.md

 Without bold leadership, and the Democratic party willing to put their electoral asses on the line, we're going to let this bitch burn.

-The time to act to save the planet was 20 years ago.
+The best time to act to save the planet was 20 years ago.
 The next best time, is right now, but people need to stop accepting mediocrity.